RECOVERY 3-7 days

 This procedure can be approved by insurance if testing is performed in an ophthalmologist or optometrists’ office to demonstrate a visual field deficit.
 In this test, one’s peripheral vision is analyzed with the natural position of eyelids and brows and then again with them taped to an elevated position.
 If one “fails” this test and demonstrates a greater than 20% improvement in vision is likely following the procedure, insurance approval is possible.
-Additionally, Dr. Patel will capture photos and measure a few landmarks to quantify the issue.
 The most important factor for insurance approval is patient history indicating that the overhanging eyelid and/or brow are causing a restriction in the activities of daily living.
 If this is the case it is possible that insurance may approve the surgery for functional reasons.

 Common Brow-Lift Techniques

-There are two techniques used for performing brow lifts.
-The classic lift requires a long incision that runs across the top of the head, at the hairline, and down to the ears.
-However, for a patient who has a high forehead, a coronal incision, which is made behind the hairline, may be used.
+There are multiple techniques used for performing brow lifts.
+The classic lift requires a long incision that runs across the middle of the head and down to the ears.
 The endoscopic lift requires three to five small incisions that are made across the forehead, at the hairline.
 These shorter incisions mean a shorter recovery time and less scarring than those from a traditional brow lift.
 The hairline or trichophytic incision is often used to lower a hairline concurrently while elevating the brow to provide an improved hairline.

 The Brow-Lift Procedure

 Brow-lift surgery usually takes about one to two hours to perform, and takes place at a hospital, an office-based surgical suite, or an ambulatory center.
-Either general anesthesia or intravenous sedation is used.
+Typically general anesthesia is used.
 Tissue and muscle underneath the skin are moved or repositioned as necessary.
 At the end of the procedure, the incision(s) is closed with sutures.
 A large head bandage is also applied overnight to apply gentle pressure to the surgical site.

 Recovery From A Brow Lift